Existence of moduli spaces for algebraic stacks: Criteria for unpunctured inertia

 is an isomorphism of $K'$-groups.
 In particular given a finite order element $g \in \Aut_{\cX}(\xi_K)$, one may lift this to $\xi'$ after replacing $R'$ with a further extension.
-We know that the criterion \ref{I:valuative_A} of \Cref{T:main_unpunctured} holds for $[\Spec(A)/\GL_N]$ by \Cref{P:proper-over-affine-mod-G}, and after replacing $R'$ with a further extension this produces a nearby modification for which $g|_{K'}$ extends.
+We know that the criterion \eqref{I:valuative_A} of \Cref{T:main_unpunctured} holds for $[\Spec(A)/\GL_N]$ by \Cref{P:proper-over-affine-mod-G}, and after replacing $R'$ with a further extension this produces a nearby modification for which $g|_{K'}$ extends.
 Composing with $p$ gives a nearby modification of the original map $\xi$ for which $g$ extends.
-The same argument shows that $\cX$ satisfies the criterion \ref{I:valuative_B}.